sangupta/blog-parser/README.md

 Usage
 -----

-Initialize the right parser for your blog export, like
+Initialize the right parser for your blog export and pass it the file contents of the export, like

 ```java
 File file = new File("blogger-export.xml");